 Art is a popular choice at GCSE.
 Candidates are entered for the AQA GCSE – Art and Design: Fine Art.

-The choice of specification reflects the resources available in staffing, equipment and accommodation.
-Candidates can still submit work in any media as part of their portfolio, but drawing and painting will be common to all.
+The specification reflects the resources available in staffing, equipment, and accommodation.
+Candidates can submit work in any media as part of their portfolio but drawing and painting will be common to all.

 The second component is the ‘Externally Set Assignment’ – seven starting points provided by AQA.
-These are made available at the first timetabled Year 11 lesson in January and pupils choose one starting point.
-After unlimited preparation time they complete the work during a 10 hour supervised period (usually two days in April).
+These are made available at the first timetabled Year 11 lesson in January and students choose one starting point.
+After unlimited preparation time they complete their final piece during a 10 hour supervised period (usually two days in April).

 Overview of Op Art, study two named artists, present work creatively.